MHickey2/EssenChelle-Oils/README.md

 ### 1. The Business Goals of the Website: <a name="businessgoals"></a>

-- The website is an E-commerce site so a goal would be be to achieve a commercial success from sales within the site.
+- The website is an E-commerce site so one goal would be be to achieve a commercial success from sales within the site.
 - Expand the customer base for the EssenChelle Oil company.
 - Promote repeat customers and ensure the present customers have a good user experience.
-- Use Social Media to increase awareness of the Site and strategically plan future growth of the Brand.
+- Use Social Media to increase awareness of the Site and strategically plan future growth for the Brand.
-- Increased customer satisfaction for the site users.
+- High customer satisfaction for the site users.
-- Improved retention of customers.
+- Content and the service provided ensures retention of customers.
 - Effective use of discounts and value offers.
 - Create content that will engage the users and encourage them to return for more.
 - Make the shopping experience easy to manage for the Shopper.
 - Attract visitors and convert them into customers.
-- Encourage customers and visitors to communicate with the business and respond effectively to their requests.
+- Encourage customers and visitors to communicate with the Business and respond effectively to their requests.
 - Use customer feedback to address any outstanding shortcomings and use the knowledge gained to possibly expand the current range of products.

   <br/>